-From 1999 to 2004 she studied in the class of Prof. Yaron Windmüller at the University of Music Saar in Saarbrücken/ Germany, where she graduated as an opera singer and vocal coach (Diploma in Vocal Studies – music theatre and Diploma in Music Pedagogy – voice teacher).
+German mezzo-soprano Nathalie Senf studied in the class of Prof. Yaron Windmüller at the University of Music Saar in Saarbrücken/ Germany, where she graduated in 2004 as an opera singer and vocal coach (Diploma in Vocal Studies – music theatre and Diploma in Music Pedagogy – voice teacher).

 During her first engagement as member of the ensemble at Oldenburgisches Staatstheater/ Germany (2006 – 2009) she stood out in roles like Charlotte in Werther, Mercedes and Carmen, Orphée in Orphée et Euridice, Suzuki in Madama Butterfly and others.

 From 2009 – 2014 Nathalie Senf was member of the ensemble at Theater Plauen-Zwickau/ Germany and built a broad repertoire.
 She interpreted roles like Dorabella in Cosí fan tutte, Sylva Varescu in Die Csardasfürstin, Orlofsky in Die Fledermaus, Hänsel in Hänsel und Gretel, Flora in La traviata, and others.
 She followed the development of her voice to the dramatic repertoire, singing Margaretha in Schumann’s Genoveva and Hedwige in Rossini’s Wilhelm Tell.
 She brilliantly interpreted Venus in Tannhäuser and reprised a fabulous Carmen.